Mujk/trainfck/README.md

 ```
 ### run your code
 ```
-./trainf my-code.trainf
+./trainfck my-code.trainf
 ```
 ### docs
 File extension: .trainf \
-Trainfck is an esoteric programming language using a 2D map where trains run on rails.
+Trainfck is an esoteric programming inspired by brainfuck and railways.
 Trains depart from stations (+) and travel in all directions.
 There is no limitation on stations and therefore also not on trains.
 ```
          |
          ⬆️